M3TIOR/variable-irony/README.md

 and may break upon use so please be weary of that and submit bug reports when and if you can.
 I'd really appreciate it.

+#### Todo:
+ [] - Add babel support for legacy and multiarch support.
+ [] - Add Jest support for full release candidate.
+ [] - Try migrating getters and setters from one variable to another using Object.create in a constructor.

 On to the code:

 ## THE MODULE!